 It confirmed that I’ve adopted a different point of view, based on conversations with coaching colleagues.
 Consider the talent myth not as a myth but as a capacity FACT.
 This quote illustrates the problem and myth: “…what’s great about these findings is that we can apply them to all areas of our life.
 Almost any skill is improvable.
 Giving presentations.
 Sports.
 Negotiating.
 Whatever it is that you do with a passion, you can improve and become truly great — if you are willing to put in the work, that is.”
 From Litemind: The Talent Myth

 …the you-can-be-anything viewpoint, is a recipe for frustration and unhappiness.

-As a counterpoint, (no, I DON’T agree with the talent myth article), I have adopted the view that Blank Slate, the you-can-be-anything viewpoint, is a recipe for frustration and unhappiness.
+As a counterpoint, as I DON’T agree with the talent myth article, I have adopted the view that Blank Slate, the you-can-be-anything viewpoint, is a recipe for frustration and unhappiness.
 This belief interferes with making smart choices for engaging your strength for happiness and success.

 When you work outside your strengths, are you able to FLOW?
 This is not “go with the flow,” rather it is the aspect of being transformed as in “in the zone, on fire, in tune, centered, or singularly focused,” as described by Mihály Csíkszentmihályi, using a positive psychology term, FLOW.

 It’s about being so absorbed in your work that you may forget to eat, drink or use the restroom until you body can take it no more and cries out to you.
 Though I don’t recommend this as a typical state, it IS an indicator that you are making good use of your natural strengths.
 It’s feedback to inform your choices and path in life.